Twitch Bans Gambling Streams…Or Does It?

 - Continuing to allow streams of websites focussed on sports betting, fantasy sports and poker.

 While not banning gambling outright, the policy changes will reduce the risk of unlicensed and under-regulated casino sites to Twitch’s users.
 So it seems like gambling on Twitch is here to stay, though there will be improved – long-overdue – regulation and safeguarding.

 While we have to wait and see the exact details of the policy change, what Twitch has outlined seems like a step in the right direction.

 To those who (legally) enjoy it, watching and playing casino games can and should be enjoyable entertainment.
-Therefore, gambling streams on Twitch will likely remain a place where slot, poker and other casino game enjoyers can watch professionals and entertainers play the latest games.
+Therefore, gambling streams on Twitch will likely remain a place for slot, poker, and other casino game enjoyers to watch professionals and entertainers play the latest games.

 Twitch and its streamers are obviously making money from it too.
-So it’s in their best interests to find solutions that suit all parties, rather than just outright banning gambling.
+So it’s in their best interests to find solutions that suit all parties instead of just outright banning gambling.
 How well they pull it off remains to be seen!